Survival statistics for brain tumours

 - Whether the tumour responds to radiotherapy or chemotherapy

-Grade 1 astrocytomas can often be completely removed with surgery and have a very good outlook although some tumours may come back.
-The outlook can also be good for grade 2 tumours although it is usually not possible to remove them completely.
-More than 40% of people diagnosed with a grade 2 astrocytoma are alive 10 years after diagnosis.
+Grade 1 astrocytomas (eg pilocystic astrocytomas) can often be completely removed with surgery and have a very good outlook although some tumours may come back.
+The outlook can also be good for grade 2 tumours (eg diffuse astrocytoma) - although it is usually not possible to remove them completely.
+More than 40 out of 100 (40%) of people diagnosed with a grade 2 astrocytoma survive for 10 years or more after diagnosis.
 Low grade tumours in adults may change into high grade tumours (transform) after some time though.

-A large US study showed that for grade 3 astrocytomas (anaplastic astrocytoma) about 27 out of 100 people diagnosed (27%) live for at least 5 years.
+A large US study showed that for grade 3 astrocytomas (anaplastic astrocytoma) more than 25 out of 100 people diagnosed (25%) survive for 5 years or more after diagnosis.

-Unfortunately, the outlook is not so good for people with the most quickly growing astrocytomas (grade 4 – glioblastoma multiforme).
+Unfortunately, the outlook is not so good for people with the most quickly growing astrocytomas (grade 4 – glioblastoma multiforme GBM).
 Many people live for less than a year.
-Around 6 in 100 people (6%) are alive after 5 years.
-People who have a particular gene turned off in their tumour cells tend to live longer and respond better to certain types of chemotherapy.
-The gene is called the MGMT methylation gene.
+Around 6 in 100 people (6%) survive for 5 years or more after diagnosis.
+People who have a particular gene called MGMT turned off (methylated) in their tumour cells tend to live longer and respond better to certain types of chemotherapy.
 Just over 1 in 3 people with glioblastoma multiforme have this gene change.
 For a person under the age of 50, with no disability, an MGMT methylated GBM, who has had surgery where the surgeon has ben able to remove 90% of the tumour or more, has around a 2 in 3 chance of being alive at 2 years.

 Oligodendrogliomas can be either grade 2 (low grade) or grade 3 (also called anaplastic).
 They tend to grow into the surrounding brain tissue and so cannot be completely removed.
 Some of these tumours grow so slowly that you may be well for a long time after treatment.